wttech/aet/integration-tests/README.md

 This path can be changed at command-line with `-Dwebdriver.chrome.driver=<path>` or in `.../config/common/webdriver.properties` file.

-To start the Bobcat tests, run `mvn clean test`
+To start the Bobcat tests, run `mvn clean test` from the `sanity-functional` directory level

 [Chromedriver]: https://sites.google.com/a/chromium.org/chromedriver/